NarendranathPanda/coronavirus-stats/README.md

 Collects every data from the URL : https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases

 Use Spring boots web and scheduler to collect the metric every hr
+# What Next : Showing the graph in grafana

 ```
 installation instructions